Barbara Gluck: Vietnam photography

 Gluck was one of numerous female photographers to cover the Vietnam War.
 During these detachments she both flew with the US military on a B-52 bombing mission and visited Viet Cong troops, whom she photographed for the cover of The New York Times.
 Mark Edward Harris, in art photography periodical B+W magazine, said "Barbara Gluck's photos have been called 'the Cartier-Bressons of the Vietnam War', and rightly so."
 In spring 2005, to mark the 30th anniversary of the war's end, the Vietnamese government invited her to participate as a keynote speaker at a "Conference of Reunion and Reconciliation" for contemporary Vietnamese journalists and for foreign journalists who had covered the war.
 She was also invited to speak at another conference, on "The Role of Journalism in the Development of Vietnam."
 During the visit she photographed images for a forthcoming book, Vietnam: Then and Now, commissioned to include both her black and white images from the 1970s and new images in color.
 In early 2005, the J.P.
 Getty Museum in Los Angeles purchased a portfolio of her vintage Vietnam prints for their permanent collection, and included one of her photographs in the exhibit “Pictures for The Press”, representing 35 images of historic events between 1940 and the 1970s.

 Naturopathic practice

-In 1984 Gluck co-founded The Light Institute of Galisteo, New Mexico, an organization she later left to found a new company, The Global Light Network.
-She developed a healing process called the Soul Matrix Clearing, Healing and Empowerment Process which she has since taught around the world.
+In 1984, Gluck co-founded The Light Institute of Galisteo, New Mexico, an organization she later left to found a new company called The Global Light Network.
+She developed a healing process called the Soul Matrix Clearing, Healing and Empowerment Process which she taught around the world.